Energy Monitoring: Step by Step Guide

 How does an IoT based Energy monitoring system work?

-Important aspect of an Energy monitoring system is it has to be on the granular level so that optimization can be done.
+Important aspect of an IoT Energy Monitoring System is it has to be on the granular level so that optimization can be done.
 Each and every major source of energy consumption has to be monitored and then optimized.

 The image represents the typical architecture of the IoT based energy management/monitoring system.
 Here each and every important section is fitter with the energy meter which measures the following parameters.